Activation degree thresholds and expressiveness of polynomial neural networks: Polynomial neural networks and neurovarieties

+The expected dimension is not always equal to the dimension, as the following example demonstrates.

-\begin{example} The dimension of a neurovareity is subtle even in simple settings.
-For instance, when the architecture is $(d_0,d_1,1)$, a reinterpretation~\cite[Theorem 9]{KTB2019} of the Alexander–Hirschowitz Theorem~\cite{AH1995} determines which neurovarieties have the expected dimension.
-In \cite{KLW2024}, the authors coin the term \emph{defect} for the difference between the dimension of a neurovariety from its expected dimension.
-Examples of $\mathcal{V}_{\mathbf{d},r}$ with defect are found in \cite[Table 1]{KLW2024} and in \cite{KTB2019} as well. \end{example}
+\begin{example} The dimension of a neurovariety is subtle even in simple settings.
+For instance, when the architecture is $(d_0,d_1,1)$, a reinterpretation~\cite[Theorem 9]{KTB2019} of the {Alexander--Hirschowitz} Theorem~\cite{AH1995} determines which neurovarieties have the expected dimension.
+In \cite{KLW2024}, the authors coin the term \emph{defect} for the difference between the expected dimension of a neurovariety and its dimension: {